IBM/hyperprotect/README.md

 ## Setup

-1. Generate an HPCS Key Protect API key on the IBM Cloud portal
+1. Generate an IAM API key on the IBM Cloud portal

 2. Install python3 and python3-cryptography packages